Aervyon/Aervyon/README.md

 Most of my backend code is in TS/JS as they were the first two languages I delved into.

-As for frontend, I know JavaScript, Vue, Tailwind, a little bit of CSS, and some HTML.
+As for frontend, I know JavaScript/TS, Vue, Tailwind, and CSS.

 I am learning and writing code in golang, which some of it can be viewed at [Folderr CLI](https://github.com/Folderr/folderr-cli)

-I was learning python, however, I have no use for it *at the time of writing*

-*Stay tuned for the potential to see some snakes 🐍*

 I mainly work on backend APIs that utilize <a href="https://expressjs.com">ExpressJS</a> and <a href="https://fastify.io">Fastify</a> for web servers, with the database being MongoDB paired with <a href="https://https://mongoosejs.com/">Mongoose ODM</a>